NeurodataWithoutBorders/nwb-guide/docs/tutorials/single_session.rst

 Converting a Single Session
 ===========================

-As a researcher, you’ve just completed an experimental session and you’d like to convert your data to NWB right away.
+Let's imagine you've just completed an experimental session and you’d like to convert your data to NWB right away.

-Upon launching the GUIDE, you'll begin on the Convert page.
+Upon launching the GUIDE, you'll begin on the **Convert** page.
 If you’re opening the application for the first time, there should be no pipelines listed on this page.

 .. figure:: ../assets/tutorials/home-page.png
   :align: center